jagerber48/sciform/docs/source/options.rst

 IEC prefixes.
 See :ref:`exp_replacements` for all default supported replacements.
-Furthermore, it is possible to customize :class:`Formatter` objects or the global configuration settings to map additional translations, in addition to those provided by default.
+Furthermore, it is possible to customize :class:`FormatOptions` objects or the global configuration settings to map additional translations, in addition to those provided by default.